Why Summer is a Great Time to Sail on Europe's Rivers

 Shore excursion highlights include Romania's Village Museum where rural buildings from the 17th to the 20th century, including cottages, farmhouses, watermills and a church have been painstakingly rebuilt on the 30-acre site.

-Combine the romantic city of Paris with a Rhine sailing all the way to Zurich, Switzerland's largest city.
+Combine the romantic city of Paris with a Moselle and Rhine sailing all the way to Basel and more on this Viking cruisetour.
 Sail under clear skies on the 12-day Paris to the Swiss Alps itinerary and stroll through idyllic settings in the sunshine.
 You'll see succulent grapes ripening in the vineyards ahead of the September harvest.
-In Bernkastel-Kues, one of the Moselle Valley's most enchanting wine-growing towns with half-timbered houses, there's a visit to local winery to sample sweet Riesling and the lesser-known varieties such as Rivaner and Dornfelder.
+In Bernkastel-Kues, one of the Moselle Valley's most enchanting wine-growing towns with half-timbered houses, Viking offers a visit to local winery to sample sweet Riesling and the lesser-known varieties such as Rivaner and Dornfelder.
+This immersive Viking experience also includes a gentle walk along cobblestone streets to the medieval market place.

+For a different view of the vineyard-clad slopes and natural beauty of the region, summer is a perfect time for active guests can opt for an e-bike cycling trip along the flat paths lining the riverbank.

 This itinerary features a stay in Zurich, overlooking the sparkling waters of the namesake lake and set against the soaring backdrop of the Swiss alps.
-Viking offers a day trip into the alps, with a ride on a cogwheel train to the breathtaking Kleine Scheidegg Mountain surrounded by wildflower meadows.
+Viking offers a day trip into the alps, with a ride on a cogwheel train to the breath-taking Kleine Scheidegg mountain surrounded by wild flower meadows in the summer.

 Every June and July the lavender fields of Provence are in full bloom, with blankets of purple stretching as far as the eye can see and filling with air with a glorious fragrance.
 During the lavender season Viking's eight-day Lyon and Provence sailing on the Rhone features a visit to a lavender farm and the Lavender Museum in Coustellet which chronicles how the scented bloom has been used by perfume makers since Roman times.